-80(a) During each qualifying practice session cars will be weighed as follows :

-1) the FIA will install weighing equipment in an area as close to the first pit as possible, this area will be used for the weighing procedure ;

-2) cars will be selected at random to undergo the weighing procedure.
-The FIA technical delegate will inform the driver by means of a red light at the pit entrance that his car has been selected for weighing ;

-3) having been signalled (by means of a red light), that his car has been selected for weighing, the driver will proceed directly to the weighing area and stop his engine ;

-4) the car will then be weighed and the result given to the driver in writing ;

-5) if the car is unable to reach the weighing area under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed ;

-6) a car or driver may not leave the weighing area without the consent of the FIA technical delegate;

-7) if a car stops on the circuit and the driver leaves the car, he must go to the weighing area immediately on his return to the pits in order for his weight to be established.

-b) After the race each car crossing the Line will be weighed.
-If a driver wishes to leave his car before it is weighed he must ask the technical delegate to weigh him in order that this weight may be added to that of the car.

-c) The relevant car may be excluded should its weight be less than that specified in Article 4.1 of the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car.

-d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure.
-(Except by a scrutineer when acting in his official capacity).

-e) Only scrutineers and officials may enter the weighing area.
-No intervention of any kind is allowed there unless authorised by such officials.

-81) Any breach of these provisions for the weighing of cars may result in the exclusion of the relevant car.
+- 78) a) During the qualifying practice session cars will be weighed as follows: - the FIA will install weighing equipment in the first pit garage (the FIA garage) which will be used for the weighing procedure; - 2) all cars which complete a flying lap will undergo the weighing procedure.
+The FIA technical delegate will inform the driver by means of a red light at the beginning of the pit lane; - 3) the driver will proceed directly to the FIA garage and stop his engine; - 4) the car will then be weighed with driver (and without driver if necessary) and the result given to the driver in writing; - 5) if the car is unable to reach the FIA garage under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed; - 6) a car or driver may not leave the FIA garage without the consent of the FIA technical delegate; - 7) if a car stops on the circuit and the driver leaves the car, he must go to the FIA garage immediately on his return to the pit lane in order for his weight to be established. - b) After the race each car crossing the Line will be weighed.
+If a driver wishes to leave his car before it is weighed he must ask the technical delegate to weigh him in order that this weight may be added to that of the car. - c) The relevant car may be excluded should its weight be less than that specified in Article 4.1 of the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure.
+(Except by a scrutineer when acting in his official capacity). - e) No one other than scrutineers and officials may enter or remain in the FIA garage without the specific permission of the FIA technical delegate. - 79) Any breach of these provisions for the weighing of cars may result in the deletion of the relevant driver's qualifying time or exclusion from the race.